pipiscrew/timeline/health/foodata.md

 The following data, have source the [USDA Food Data Central](https://fdc.nal.usda.gov/).

 Remember those data are `ancient`, calculate accordingly by the year you living now. 😃

-Is just a mockup to show where a specific food `fail` or is `good`.
+Is just a mockup to show where a specific food `fail` or not.
 By clicking any image you going to [myfooddata](https://tools.myfooddata.com/nutrition-facts/).

 ## animals